Skip to content

 usually replies in minutes

 Hi.
 I can answer the quick questions about cost, method and timing right here.
-For anything specific to your business, I'll hand you to Miguel on WhatsApp.
+For anything specific to your business, I'll connect you with a CostCtrl specialist on WhatsApp.

 Free.
 No bot loops.
-Straight to a person.
+Straight to a specialist.